What's the Best Age to Learn Violin?

 3. Join in musical activities

-4. Help your child find a good practice routine
+4. Find a good, steady practice routine

-5. Talk about how lessons are going
+5. Talk about lesson experience

 How Long Does It Take to Learn Violin?